-We used compositing to make animations smoother, but that doesn’t help with interactions that affect layout, like text editing or DOM modifications.
+Compositing (see Chapter 13) makes animations smoother, but it doesn’t help with interactions that affect layout, like text editing or DOM modifications.
 Luckily, we can avoid redundant layout work by treating the layout tree as a kind of cache, and only recomputing the parts that change.
 This invalidation technique is traditionally complex and bug-prone, but we’ll use a principled approach and simple abstractions to make it manageable.

 or

-properties this way because they change not only the display
+this way because they change not only the

-list but also the layout tree.
-And while it’s best to
+display list but also the layout tree.
+And while it’s

-avoid animating layout-inducing properties, many user interactions need
+best to avoid animating layout-inducing properties, many user

-You’ll find that it is much too slow.
+appears after this paragraph … You’ll find that it is much too

 Typing into input